buildbarn/bb-browser/README.md

 Even though Buildbarn Browser was primarily developed to integrate with [other Buildbarn components](https://github.com/buildbarn/bb-remote-execution), it can in principle be used in combination with any service that implements the Remote Execution API.
-There are, however, two features that your build infrastructure should provide to be able to make optimal use of Buildbarn Browser:
+There are, however, some features that your build infrastructure may provide to be able to make optimal use of Buildbarn Browser:

 - **Providing automatically generated links pointing to Buildbarn Browser.**